 say YES to install grub4dos when prompted to install grub4dos code to the PBR.

 - RMPrepUSB - Install grub4dos - MBR=Yes to install grub4dos to the MBR.

 - Extract the E2B download files and copy all the E2B files to the USB drive.

 For a multiple-partition USB drive, you should have used RMPrepUSB to make the first partition and untick the Boot as HDD (C: 2PTNS) option so that only one partition is made, and set the Size to what you want for the first partition.
 For the other partitions, you can now add multiple Logical partitions - OR - add one single Primary partition.

-Installing grub4dos to both the MBR and PBR, and having more than one partition on the USB drive improves 'bootability' on a wider range of systems.
+- Installing grub4dos to both the MBR and PBR, and having more than one partition on the USB drive improves 'bootability' on a wider range of systems.

-Note that if a BIOS has the 137GB USB bug (very common even today!) then it will not be able to boot from any files in the 2nd partition, if that partition starts after the 137GB point on the USB disk!
+- Note that if a BIOS has the 137GB USB bug (very common even today!) then it will not be able to boot from any files in the 2nd partition, if that partition starts after the 137GB point on the USB disk!
 If possible, keep all E2B files in the first 137GB from the start of the USB disk.

-Use an existing USB drive
+Use an existing grub4dos multiboot USB drive

 You can then add a menu entry into your \menu.lst file to load the E2B Main menu, e.g.

 Note: If you have a \EFI folder already present and your first partition is FAT32, on some UEFI systems this may prevent MBR-booting to grub4dos and E2B.
-Unless you really need EFI boot files, I suggest you delete the \EFI folder from your USB drive as it is not needed by E2B and you can boot to UEFI-payloads using .imgPTN files.
+Unless you really need EFI boot files, I suggest you delete the \EFI folder from your USB drive as it is not needed by E2B - you can still boot to UEFI-payloads using .imgPTN files.